 - the most current report card from a public school in Virginia or certification by a principal, or his/her designee, of a public school in the United States that a certified copy of the child’s record was presented

-In order for prescription medication (including EpiPen) to be administered to a child by a Summer Studio staff member, the Authorization/Parental Consent for Administering Medication Form must be completed by a parent/guardian and that child’s physician.
+In order for prescription or over-the counter medication (including EpiPen and Benadryl) to be administered to a child by a Summer Studio staff member, the Authorization/Parental Consent for Administering Medication Form must be completed by a parent/guardian and that child’s physician.
 This form must be completed prior to a child’s first day at Summer Studio.

 Per the Virginia Department of Social Services, each child is required to submit a current Virginia School Health Entrance Form.
 Each record must be signed by a physician or his/her designee, registered nurse, or official of a local health department.
 Campers who do not have this form on file will not be permitted to participate in Summer Studio.

 If your child attended The Langley School for the 2019-2020 academic year or is a returning camper from the 2017, 2018, or 2019 season, you will NOT need to resubmit this form unless an update has been made.

 Children not picked up during afternoon carpool will be sent to Extend the Fun and parents/guardians will be charged accordingly.
 Drop-in fee of $20 will be charged after the date of attendance to the credit card on file.
 Please see Camp Extras for additional information.